rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 Operation public interface is only one method - `Operation.call`, all runtime data should be passed to it as kw-arguments, like `params, current_user, etc.`.

-It returns the `result object` that contains all the data from operation's context, including injected and class dependenciess. result object exposess `success?` and `failure?` methods that allows to check on which track operation has ended.
+It returns the `result object` that contains all the data from operation's context, including injected and class dependencies.
+Result object exposes `success?` and `failure?` methods that allow to check on which track operation has ended.

 Data from the context could be read from it: `result[:model]`.
 Some data is stored by convention `'namespaced.key'` like  `result['contract.default']`.